 The things we want to do naturally when in the golf arena are typically bad for our golf.
 This is really hard to figure it out by yourself.

 Third Reason- Bad Golf Psychology Coaching.

 And if the first two reasons were not enough to hurt your consistency, then how about some bad advice to insure it.

-General Sport Psychology principles are just that generalized.
+General Sport Psychology principles are just that: generalized.
 They have been developed with other, much easier sports.
-Most Sport Psychologists start with general sport psychology concepts developed with olympic athletes and college athletes.
+Most Sport Psychologists start with general sport psychology concepts developed with Olympic athletes and college athletes.

 Most sport psychologists in golf are coming from this background.
 Some have education and some don’t.
 There is no control over who calls themselves a sport psychologist.
-No licensing to practice sport psychology.
+No licensing to practice golf psychology.
 Buyer beware.

 There are three fundamental skills or foundation skills for your mental game, for everyone’s mental game.
-You need a method of focussing.
+You need a method of focusing.
 You need methods for controlling your thoughts.
 You need awareness of and ability to manage your level of arousal.